-Please see the information below regarding school procedures: MORNING ROUTINE FOR STUDENTS
+Please see the information below regarding school procedures:

+MORNING ROUTINE FOR STUDENTS
-• All students will enter through the Cafeteria entrance (door #6).

-• Breakfast will be served in the cafeteria beginning at 7:30am- 8:10am.
+- All students will enter through the Cafeteria entrance (door #6). - Breakfast will be served in the cafeteria beginning at 7:30am- 8:10am.
+Special accommodations will be made for students needing to arrive prior to 7:30am.
 All students must remain in the cafeteria until released.

-• Students must arrive to school by 8:00 a.m.
+- Students must arrive to school by 8:00 a.m.
 Attendance is vital to instructional supports for our students.
-We need our students on time and present each day.

-• Students will be released from the cafeteria at 8:15am and must be seated in first period by 8:20am.
+We need our students on time and present each day. - Students will be released from the cafeteria at 8:15am and must be seated in first period by 8:20am.
+Students will be marked tardy if they arrive to class after 8:20am.